 The members will be appointed taking into account their knowledge, skills and experience as well as the tasks entrusted to the Committee.
 Any director may ask the Committee to take candidates into consideration to cover vacancies, if they are considered suitable.
 The Chairman shall necessarily be an independent director, elected among the independent directors who form part of the Committee.

-Notwithstanding any other functions that may be assigned by law, the Articles of Association or the Board of Directors, the Appointments and Remuneration Committee has the following basic responsibilities:
+Notwithstanding any other functions that may be assigned by law, the Articles of Association or the Board of Directors, the Appointments and Remuneration Committee has the following basic responsibilities according to the internal regulations: